 The Biology program at ASU’s West campus offers a concentration in Pharmacology and Toxicology, studying how foreign materials react with our bodies has been an intense and enduring venture that has yielded astounding breakthroughs and contributions to the medical community.

+Are you interested in a discipline that yields astounding breakthroughs and contributions to the medical community?
 In this program, you can learn how foreign materials react with the human body.
-This discipline yields astounding breakthroughs and contributions to the medical community.

 The pharmacology and toxicology concentration of the BS program in biology provides an emphasis in the biochemical, molecular and physiological components of drug and body interactions.